beaker-project/beaker/documentation/user-guide/troubleshooting.rst

 Troubleshooting checklist for an aborted job
 ============================================

 #.
-Has /distribution/install task passed?
+Has the first task in the recipe passed?

     Yes.
         Installation has passed in this case, beaker performed provisioning and test